Under $25 scores: The Skullcandy Dime 2 wireless earbuds get all the basics right | CNN Underscored

 Why they’re a score

 The first thing I appreciated about the Skullcandy Dime 2 earbuds is the fact that they’re in a compact and portable case.
 Often, in an attempt to offer a longer battery life, companies include a huge charging case, but that wasn’t the case here.
 They’re also available in fun colors, which is neat in a world of black and white tech.
-I’m reviewing the Light Grey/Blue model, but they’re also available in Dark Blue/Green, Multicolor, True Black, Chill Grey, Golden Orange, Golden Red, and Green/Black.
+I’m reviewing the Light Gray/Blue model, but they’re also available in Dark Blue/Green, Multicolor, True Black, Chill Gray, Golden Orange, Golden Red and Green/Black.

 In total, you’ll only get 12 hours of battery life, including 3.5 hours of constant listening.
 That’s a bit low, but those who listen in shorter bursts and charge frequently shouldn’t have an issue with it.